oarivera-EE/ECE3-LineFollowingCar/README.md

  * - Turnaround detection at endpoint and stop detection at starting point
  * - Adjustable speed and precision for stable navigation
  *
- * Authors: Andrew Cardona, Oscar Rivera
+ * Authors: Oscar Rivera, Andrew Cardona
  * Class: Introduction to Electrical Engineering (ECE 3) - Fall 2024
  *
  * Notes: